Free Handy Tools for Genealogists

 - Earth Point Township and Range Conversion for Google Earth - I use this tool by first going to the BLM GLO site and finding ancestor land purchases.
 The BLM site will give you Township and Range coordinates.
 Copy those coordinates into Earth Point and it will fly you to Google Earth and show you exactly where your ancestor's homestead was.

-- USGS GNIS - Use this program to find the tiniest of towns, named mountains, lakes, neighborhoods, etc. Good when a regular Google or Wikipedia search has nothing on extinct villages.
+- USGS GNIS - Use this program to find the tiniest of towns, named mountains, lakes, neighborhoods, etc.

 - Family Search Place Research - Will show you the standardized and variant names of a place and give you a link to that place on a map.